CSCfi/csc-user-guide/docs/data/sensitive-data/mk-desktop.md

 ## Pre-built Virtual Desktop Options

-#### Light Computation
- * Technical specifications: **Core: 3; memory 4 GB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.medium; Billing Units: 1.3 units/h.**
- * This option is ideal for testing the services (for example, test how to start a Desktop, check out how it looks and which applications are available).
- * You can compare this Desktop to a laptop with limited capacities, which probably freezes when you open too much software or more than three colleagues connect to it simultaneously.
-For this reason, we advise you to start this type of Desktop only for testing purposes and delete it when the testing is completed.
 #### Small Computation
  * Technical specifications: **Core: 6; memory 15 GB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h.**
  * This option is ideal for analysing sensitive data using office software (for example: similar to simple statistical analysis, watching videos, listening to audio files, working on text files).